terminological/html2pdfr/cran-comments.md

 # N.B. this is only true is you have uncommented the correct lines in github actions workflow files
 (via GitHub actions)

-* ubuntu-latest; R-release
-* windows-latest, oldrel-1
+* os: windows-latest, R: oldrel-1
-* windows-latest, release
+* os: windows-latest, R: release
-* windows-latest, devel
+* os: windows-latest, R: devel
-* macOS-latest, oldrel-1
+* os: macOS-latest, R: oldrel-1
-* macOS-latest, release
+* os: macOS-latest, R: release
-* macOS-latest, devel
+* os: macOS-latest, R: devel
+* os: ubuntu-latest; R: release
-* ubuntu-latest, oldrel-1
+* os: ubuntu-latest, R: oldrel-1
-* ubuntu-latest, devel
+* os: ubuntu-latest, R: devel

+for each environment the tests are run with both Java 8 and Java 11.

 ## R CMD check results
 # TODO: insert R CMD check results here before submission

 ## CRAN notes justifications

-* This library includes a precompiled java binary file.
-This often will exceed the 5Mb CRAN limits.
-Unfortunately the alternative of building the library from source code causes a `R CMD check` warning due to inclusion of dependency management configuration `pom.xml` files.
+* This project contains a Java library.

+* The Java code that is specific to the package has been compiled and is distributed with the package, but not the source code.
+External dependencies from public repositories, will be fetched independently during the first use of this package, which is only possible if the java library only uses public dependencies.
+This is managed by Java's standard package management system, Maven, which is itself downloaded automatically.
+This reduces the need for libraries to be distributed with the R package, minimising the footprint of the R package, but downloading and installing the dependencies is a potential point of failure, and may take quite some time on first use of the library.
+This is mitigated as much as possible by using battle tested standard Java tooling for dependency management, which will only download libraries it has not already used.

-* R6 is a build time dependency so appears unused when it is in fact not.
+* The R6 package is a build time dependency.
+The note that it is unused can be safely ignored.

 * This is a new release.